Privacy Policy

 6. Third-party services (processors)

 To deliver our services and operate our website, we share limited personal data with trusted third-party processors.
-Each is bound by a data processing agreement (Auftragsverarbeitungsvertrag) under Article 28 GDPR.

 A current list of our subprocessors is available on request by email.